scrunglebunky/SavingYup/README.md

 I will have **one week to do this** (Tue 19th to Tue 26th)

-# WEEK 1 END, STARTING WEEK TWO.
+# WEEK 2
 - Okay so I did get a lot done
     1. Enemies are gradually unlocked as time goes on
     2. The backgrounds and such change as time goes on as well
     3. There is now a shop, and a buttload of upgrades you can use your points to purchase
     4. A lot of the previous code is now unused, and needs to be replaced.
 - So now I am going to be extending this period by another week, because college keeps getting in the way of what I want to do.
-    1. [ ] Difficulty scaling properly
+    1. [x] Difficulty scaling properly
-        - [ ] Enemy attack speed goes up GREATLY during the first 10 or so levels, and then slows down to be more gradual afterwards
+        - [x] Enemy attack speed goes up GREATLY during the first 10 or so levels, and then slows down to be more gradual afterwards
-        - [ ] For each difficulty level an enemy class passes, they gain 1 health.
+        - [x] For each difficulty level an enemy class passes, they gain 1 health.
 Newly introduced enemies always have 1 health.
             - [ ] Probably add healthbars to this?
     2. [ ] Bosses
         - This will probably just be one boss with slight changes.